Consequences of Nazism: Soviet Union

 Close to 60% of the European war dead were from the Soviet Union.
 Military losses of 10.6 million include 7.6 million killed or missing in action and 2.6 million POW dead, plus 400,000 paramilitary and Soviet partisan losses.
 Civilian deaths totaled 15.9 million which included 1.5 million from military actions.
 7.1 million victims of Nazi genocide and reprisals; 1.8 million deported to Germany for forced labor; and 5.5 million famine and disease deaths.
 Additional famine deaths which totaled 1 million during 1946–47 are not included here.
 These losses are for the entire territory of the USSR including territories annexed in 1939–40.

 To the north, the Germans reached Leningrad (Saint Petersburg) in August 1941.
 The city was surrounded on 8 September, beginning a 900-day siege during which about 1.2 million citizens perished.

-Of the 5.7 million Soviet prisoners of war captured by the Germans, more than 3.5 million had died while in German captivity by the end of the war.
+Of the 5.7 million Soviet prisoners of war who were captured by the Germans, more than 3.5 million died while they were in German captivity by the end of the war.
 On 11 February 1945, at the conclusion of the Yalta Conference, the United States and United Kingdom signed a Repatriation Agreement with the USSR.
-The interpretation of this Agreement resulted in the forcible repatriation of all Soviets regardless of their wishes.
-Millions of Soviet POWs and forced laborers transported to Germany are believed to have been treated as traitors, cowards and deserters on their return to the USSR (see Order No. 270).
-Statistical data from Soviet archives, that became available after Perestroika, attest that the overall increase of the Gulag population was minimal during 1945–46 and only 272,867 of repatriated Soviet POWs and civilians (out of 4,199,488) were imprisoned.
+The Allied program of repatriation of Soviet citizens saw 4.2 million people returned to the USSR.
+Statistical data from Soviet archives, declassified in the 1990s, attest that the overall increase of the Gulag population was minimal during 1945–46 and only 272,867 of repatriated Soviet POWs and civilians (or 6.5 percent) were imprisoned.